Ron Reynolds (footballer, born 1928): Retirement

-After his injury, Ron scouted briefly for Saints and Crystal Palace, before joining a firm of insurance brokers in 1964.
+After his injury, Reynolds scouted briefly for Saints and Crystal Palace, before joining a firm of insurance brokers in 1964.
 He later set up his own brokers business in Haslemere.

 Memorabilia

-He died on his 71st birthday (2 June 1999), and upon clearing out his house his family discovered a meticulously kept archive of Reynolds' professional career - cupboards, shoeboxes and carrier bags full of notebooks, programmes, ticket stubs, press cuttings, photographs, souvenirs from foreign tours and Reynolds' own match reports of all his games.
+Reynolds died on his 71st birthday (2 June 1999), and upon clearing out his house his family discovered a meticulously kept archive of Reynolds' professional career - cupboards, shoeboxes and carrier bags full of notebooks, programmes, ticket stubs, press cuttings, photographs, souvenirs from foreign tours and Reynolds' own match reports of all his games.

-He had gathered a collection of memorabilia providing a rare insight into the world of the 1950s footballer.
-It was the era of the maximum wage, a time when players could not leave their club without the express say-so of their bosses; employers had a serfs and masters mentality, which was famously described as 'soccer slavery' by Jimmy Hill.
+His collection of memorabilia provides an insight into the experiences of professional footballers during the 1950s.
+This was the era of the maximum wage, when players faced restrictions on their ability to move between clubs.
+The system was criticised by players' representatives, including Jimmy Hill., who described the restrictions as "soccer slavery."

-Reynolds himself was quite a character - fastidious and outspoken he was a formidable PFA (Professional Footballers' Association) representative and was behind many of the perceived insurrections of his more famous soul-mate Danny Blanchflower, with whom he shared a passion for the glory of the game.
-His strength of character made him a natural champion of employee's rights, but this sense of purpose was also ideal in his career as a goalkeeper.
+Reynolds was known for being fastidious and outspoken.
+He was an active representative for the PFA (Professional Footballers' Association) and was reportedly involved in many of the disputes associated with his more famous teammate, Danny Blanchflower, with whom he shared a passion for the glory of the game.
+His strength of character made him a natural champion of players' rights, but this sense of purpose was also ideal in his career as a goalkeeper.

 In 2003, his son, David, published a collection of his late father's memoirs.

 In the book he reports an incident of "tapping-up" – whilst at Southampton, he was astonished to be contacted by the great Alf Ramsey over a possible transfer to Ipswich Town.